University of Technology Sydney

 Courses included

-The course adopts a practice-based approach to IT education.
-Its content is designed with a mix of theory and practice.
-As well as gaining strong technical skills in IT, students gain skills in problem solving, teamwork and communication.
-Employers look for graduates with industry experience and in this course, students are exposed to real IT problems and can apply classroom learning on the job through the diploma.
+This course adopts a practice-based approach to IT education and the course content is a mix of theory and practice.
+As well as learning strong technical skills in IT, you will develop skills in business analysis, problem-solving, teamwork and communication.
+Employers look for graduates with industry experience and, in this course, you are exposed to real IT problems.

-Business information systems management, data analytics, enterprise systems development, interaction design, networking and cybersecurity.
+Business information systems management, data analytics, enterprise software development, interaction design, networking and cybersecurity.

 Business analyst, IT project manager, network specialist, software developer, systems analyst, web developer.